AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    * Lista numerada
    * Adicionar anexo <!--(mark this parenthesis as draft: ************ this might be renamed to "Add image")-->

-   Para obter mais informações, consulte a seção &quot;Usar rich text em uma atualização do Workfront&quot; neste artigo. <!--remove this list, above, when we get to parity for Rich Text-->
+   Para obter mais informações, consulte o [Usar rich text em uma atualização do Workfront](#use-rich-text-in-a-workfront-update) neste artigo. <!--remove this list, above, when we get to parity for Rich Text-->

    >[!TIP]
    >